 When you use translation services, the physician ends up with two records he can utilize.
 He or she has a transcript of what was said in the patient’s language and another translated transcript.

 This helps the medical practitioner see if the questions they’re asking are actually being understood not only by the patient but the interpreter as well.
-It’s technology that helps capture the spirit and intent of the doctor’s efforts to communicate.
+It’s the technology that helps capture the spirit and intent of the doctor’s efforts to communicate.

 Doctors and medical professionals no longer need to worry that they aren’t providing the best care possible due to a language barrier.
 They can now feel certain that their message wasn’t lost.